 A timeline of expanding influence

-73 schools have had 5 or more fellows; of those, 34 have had 10 or more fellows.
+32 fellows have come from schools outside of the United States.
+79 schools have had five or more fellows; of those, 39 have had 10 or more fellows.

 Recognized for excellence